Truth and Reconciliation Commission (South Korea): Korean nurses and miners in Germany contributed to Korea's economic growth

-Scope of Investigation: Human Rights Abuses under Allied occupation
+Allied occupation

 The Truth and Reconciliation Commission recommended that the reputations should be cleared and compensation paid to the families of those who had been unlawfully victimized by authorities in the Daegu October Incident.

-Scope of Investigation: Human Rights Abuses under Authoritarian Regimes
+Dictatorship periods

 The commission's scope included political killings, torture, forced disappearances, unfair trials, and other human rights abuses committed through the illegal exercise of state power.
 This period begins on August 15, 1945, and lasts until the end of military rule following the June Democratic Uprising in 1987.

 Sometimes, the commission deals with cases that have already been ruled on in court, but qualify for new trials and need to be reinvestigated for truth, as well as cases that the Presidential Truth Commission on Suspicious Deaths investigated inconclusively and requested the TRCK to reinvestigate.

 Fabricated case against Seo Chang-deok

 Seo Chang-deok, a fisherman, was kidnapped to North Korea in 1967 while on a regular fishing trip and returned home to the South.
 Seventeen years later, security forces in Jeonju arrested Seo without charges using a falsified confession, which was the result of illegal confinement and torture.
 Seo was sentenced to 10 years of imprisonment and his human rights were violated.